Beaverworks-W3/team_12_final/scripts/README.md

 # Scripts folder
 This folder contains all the scripts for needed for the race.
-Any script that will not be run during at some point during the race should NOT be located in this directory.
+Any script that will not be run at some point during the race should NOT be located in this directory.